khakhalin/Ca-Imaging-and-Model-2018/Documentation/Description_programs.md

 Optimized output of p-values (guaranteed to fit them into 4 symbols, which is handy for output and plots).

+### myplot

+A simple wrapper for surfl() to quickly visualize heatmaps.
+Supports two additional colormaps, one of which (inversed heatmap) is used in figures for the paper.

 -------------------------------------------------------------------
 ## Third-party programs